Facts About Back Pain – Types, Causes and the Six Week Rule

 Whiplash injury (associated with neck pain) most commonly occurs following an auto accident.
 This is typically caused by hyperextension and/or hyperflexion because the head is forced to move backward and/or forward rapidly beyond the neck’s normal range of motion.

 Back pain can be classified as either:

 Acute – sudden pain that lasts for just a short while, usually a few days to a few weeks.

-Chronic – pain that lasts for more than three months or pain that recurs
+Chronic – pain that lasts for more than three months or recurs

 Causes of back pain

 There are many causes:

 The most common cause is a strain of the back, which is a small tear of the muscles or ligaments.
 This usually results from a sudden or awkward movement, or from lifting a heavy object.
 Often, a person can’t remember a particular incident that brought on the pain.